AA/PPS 02.03.31 - Commercial Use of Class Notes and Materials

 Texas State University is committed to providing faculty members with guidance on ownership and copyright associated with lectures and instructional materials.

-1. The recent increase in commercial note taking, including the practice of posting class notes and handouts on the internet, has concerned both Texas State University’s faculty and administration.
-These concerns include fears that these practices may misrepresent the content of lectures and fears that the practices may infringe on the copyright and privacy of faculty, who own the lectures (see AA/PPS No. 02.03.02, Conduct of Classes for more information on the recording of classroom lectures and discussions).
+The recent increase in commercial note taking, including the practice of posting class notes and handouts on the internet, has concerned both Texas State University’s faculty and administration.
+These concerns include fears that these practices may misrepresent the content of lectures and fears that the practices may infringe on the copyright and privacy of faculty, who own the lectures (see AA/PPS No. 02.03.01, Conduct and Planning of Courses for more information on the recording of classroom lectures and discussions).

 “My lectures are protected by copyright law.
 They are my own original expression, and I record them at the same time that I deliver them in order to bring them under the protection of the U.S. copyright laws.
 Although you are authorized to take notes in class and create a derivative work from my lecture, the authorization extends only to making one set of notes for your own personal use and no other use.
 [Add, if appropriate: “You are authorized, however, to share notes with other students in the class.”]
 You are not authorized to record my lectures, to provide class materials and notes to outside parties, or to make any commercial use of them without my express prior permission.
 Alternative provisions will be made for a student determined by the Office of Disability Services (ODS) to be entitled to academic accommodations.”